 STRATEGY METHODS GAUGING SUCCESS RESOURCES What strategies will we pursue as part of this Priority?
 What does this strategy entail?
-How will we know if this strategy is making a difference?
-Include points that will occur during the year that will be helpful in gauging success.
+What specifically will we look for during the year to know that this strategy is having the desired impact (this could include qualitative or quantitative data)?
 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?
 Facilitate grade level data meetings, specific to ELA and Math achievement.
 A calendar of grade-level data meetings shall be established for each building, with meetings taking place monthly.
 Meetings shall consist of a review of academic achievement data and iReady assessment data.
 Meetings shall be facilitated by buildings principals, with assistance provided by content level Directors and Professional Development Specialists, as requested.
 End-of-year achievement goals shall be established and documented in the fall of 2021 and reviewed on a quarterly basis Increased student achievement on benchmarking assessments Successful completion of identified end-of-year achievement goals A communicated schedule for monthly meetings to take place in each building Training on identified instructional practices and resources used to promote differentiated instruction Availability of directors and professional development specialists to provide building level and individualized support upon request

-Provide

-coaching/support on a

-building and/or

-individualized basis as

-deemed necessary by

-building and/or district

-administration

-If additional support is required or requested at the building or individualized level on matters pertaining to data collection/analysis and/or pedagogical practice, appropriate support shall be provided through the following means:

-- District conference days

-- In-service professional development offerings

-- District residency program

-- Increased student achievement on benchmarking assessments - Successful completion of identified end-of-year achievement goal - Availability and commitment of content level directors and professional development specialists - Appropriate training in data collection/analysis - Appropriate training in instructional practice and/or related resources specific to differentiation
+Provide coaching/support on a building and/or individualized basis as deemed necessary by building and/or district administration If additional support is required or requested at the building or individualized level on matters pertaining to data collection/analysis and/or pedagogical practice, appropriate support shall be provided through the following means: District conference days In-service professional development offerings District residency program Faculty Meetings Professional Development Work with PD Specialists Increased student achievement on benchmarking assessments Successful completion of identified end-of-year achievement goal Availability and commitment of content level directors and professional development specialists Appropriate training in data collection/analysis Appropriate training in instructional practice and/or related resources specific to differentiation --- --- --- --